The Mothers Of Invention, as themselves:

 BENT, REAMED AND WASTED

-Howard: He's making me do this, ladies and gentlemen.
-I wouldn't do it if it weren't for him.
+He's making me do this, ladies and gentlemen.
+I wouldn't do it if it weren't for this.
 You noticed, all through this material, I've been glancing over toward my left?
 Well, I'll tell you the reason for that, ladies and gentlemen.
 HE is over there.
 HE is over on the left.
 HE is the guy that is making me do all this shit.
 Right over there.
 Now all through this movie, every time we've been on stage, I've had to look over in that direction, right?
 You saw it . . . you know.
 Well that's 'cause HE's over there.
-I've got to watch him for signs.
+I've got to watch him for time.
 He jumps up and down like a jackass.
 I can't even believe the guy sometimes.
 But we gotta watch him.
 "After all," we said, "it's Frank's movie."
-Now, we're THE MOTHERS, but it's still Frank's movie.
-Let's say it, he got to paid for it, he rented the studio, had all these cheesy sets built . . . it's so moche!
+Now, we're THE MOTHERS, but it's still Frank's movie, you understand?
+He got the bread for this, he rented the studio, had all these cheesy sets painted . . . it's so moche!
 I can't even stand it . . .
+Here we are.
 He's telling everybody, right now, right over there, to . . .

 Dick Barber